Logo

 No Additional Fees

 WMF does not charge fees for retry attempts.
-Bank or payment-provider fees remain the Parent’s responsibility.
+Bank/provider fees remain the Parent's responsibility.

 Compliance

-Retry attempts comply with all applicable privacy and data protection laws, including UK GDPR, the Data Protection Act 2018, CCPA, UAE PDPL, and the Australian Privacy Principles.
+Retry attempts comply with all applicable privacy laws, including UK GDPR, DPA 2018, CCPA, UAE PDPL, and the Australian Privacy Principles.

 Updates to this Payment Retry section will be communicated via the Parent Area and apply to future payments only.